alibozkurtkyrd/Employee_Management_App/README.md

 ## Running this web application

- - make sure you already have xampp or wamp installed if you are on windows machine, mamp for mac , and lamp for linux. clone this repository to your local machine or just download the zip.
+ - make sure you already have *xampp* or *wamp* installed if you are on windows machine, *mamp* for mac , and *lamp* for linux.
+Clone this repository to your local machine or just download the zip.

+ - Import the employeeDB.sql file inside database folder.

  - rename “.env.example” to “.env” and add your database and mail driver credentials.

      ***NOTE***: The "EMAILPASSWORD" variable in the ".env.example" file is not the password for your gmail account.
 You need to get a password to send